ikkez/F3-Sugar/Router/readme.md

 #### Access Routes from Template

-To use these named routes easiely, i've added a little template extension that will parse all your `<A>`-tags, so you just need to write:
+To use these named routes easily, i've added a little template extension that will parse all your `<A>`-tags, so you just need to write:

 ``` html
 <a route="newsletter-signin-page">subscribe to the newsletter</a>